-"The WorkBoat Show continues to expand the horizons of maritime innovation, said Liz Plizga, President of Diversified Communications.
-"That innovation has been taken to the next level this year with over 200 companies that are new to the show, a revitalized conference program and an exhibit floor with tools and technologies that highlight the true breadth of this sector.
+"The WorkBoat Show continues to expand the horizons of maritime innovation, said Liz Plizga, president, Diversified Communications.
+"That innovation has been taken to the next level this year with over 200 companies that are new to the show, a revitalized conference program, and an exhibit floor with tools and technologies that highlight the true breadth of this sector.
 The event has become a catalyst for personal and professional development and really shows the transformative power of a trade show to push the boundaries of an entire industry."

 Two new events this year — the Women in Maritime Luncheon and the Jones Act Breakfast — both sold out.

 Again this year, sessions involving the vessel needs of the Coast Guard, Navy, and Army were among the most popular.
-And this year the National Oceanic and Atmospheric Administration (NOAA) got in on the act and grew a big crowd.
+And this year the National Oceanic and Atmospheric Administration (NOAA) got in on the act and attracted a big crowd.

-On the first day of the show, the 2024 Boat of the Year, the 99'x41'x12' Cape Hatteras and Cape Canaveral Multicat Dredge Support Vessels designed by Damen, owned by Great Lakes Dredge & Dock, and built by Conrad Shipyard, were recognized and received awards.
+On the first day of the show, the 2024 Boat of the Year, the 99'x41'x12' Cape Hatteras and Cape Canaveral Multicat dredge support vessels designed by Damen, owned by Great Lakes Dredge & Dock, and built by Conrad Shipyard, were recognized and received awards.

 Large Featured Spot